HMS Captain (1869): Memorials

 In 2021 Dr. Howard Fuller, a Reader in War Studies at the University of Wolverhampton, initiated a Find the Captain project.
 This aims to raise funds in an effort to discover the wreck of the Captain, whose sinking was the worst disaster suffered by the Royal Navy in the 'Pax Britannica' era.
 In company with a Galician-based documentary company, four wrecks were discovered by multibeam echosounder-scan off Cape Finisterre, Spain on 30 August 2022.
 The fourth wreck has a general configuration and dimensions closely corresponding with HMS Captain's.
-A follow-up expedition to deploy a ROV for positive visual identification is planned for 2023.
+Fuller and Sir Sherard Cowper-Coles, the great-grandson of Captain Cowper Coles, suggested that the chances of finding the wreck were good and that fund raising had reached the half-way mark by June 2023.